 - Theatre or Panto costumes from previous productions

 - Authentic world dress, traditional or modern

-- Animals (and sometimes food-based costumes e.g. banana)
+- Animal costumes (and sometimes food-based costumes e.g. banana)

 - Small items suitable for reminiscence - e.g. old tickets, programmes, childhood memorabilia

-- Matching / sets of costumes or accessories - sometimes
+- Matching sets of costumes or accessories - occasionally

 - Small props occasionally, especially if suitable for reminiscence or teaching resources

 - Sewing equipment and fabric remnants 1m and over - only occasionally due to space, please check with us!